COVID-19> What you need to know

 Cannon Beach, there is magic here...

-Clatsop County requires face coverings in indoor public spaces, effective July 1.
+Clatsop County requires face coverings in indoor & outdoor public spaces.

-- Face coverings will be required for all Oregonians ages five and up in indoor public spaces and outdoors when six feet of distance cannot be maintained.
+- Face coverings are required for all Oregonians ages five and up in indoor public spaces and outdoors when six feet of distance cannot be maintained.

 - Face coverings will be required even in cases of physical exertion indoors, and outdoors when six feet of distance cannot be maintained.